 As I mentioned above the Lake Placid Club will always have a special place in my heart.
 In addition to it being the first place I played outside of my home course in NJ as a kid, it was also where I bought, well my dad bought, my first driver.
 I had been using a fairway wood as a driver before that.
 This course, open to the public, boasts two 18-hole courses that have some of the best views you’ll find anywhere in the country.

 You’ll be able to pick from the Links course that stays true to Scottish origins with bunkers throughout the fairways, high fescue that will eat your golf ball, and large wavy greens.
 Additionally you have the Mountain course.
 This course was remastered in 1931 by none other than Alister MacKenzie…he designed Augusta National, home of The Masters.
 It’s a big deal in the golfer world and not the only tie Lake Placid has to The Masters; I’ll explain more shortly.
 The Mountain course demands straight shots due to treelined fairways but offers stunning vistas to take your mind off your last shot.

 Craig Wood Golf Club

 This 18-hole beauty will challenge golfers with strategically placed water and bunkers.
 Sloped fairways will also play into some tricky lies.
 Nestled in the Adirondack wilderness make sure you take time to enjoy the surrounding views of the High Peaks.
 They provide a nice calming effect, at least they did for me after hitting many poor shots.
-Playing at Craig Woods Golf Club is special for me, rich in history and beauty I fully plan on making this a regular playing location the rest of my golf career.
+Playing at Craig Woods Golf Club is special for me, and it's rich in history and beauty.
+I plan on making this a regular playing location for the rest of my golf career.